Jambalaya: New Orleans style vs Acadiana style

 In modern Louisiana, the dish has evolved along a variety of different lines.

 New Orleans style jambalaya, called "red jambalaya" in Acadiana, is found primarily in and around New Orleans, where it is known simply as "jambalaya".
 It is called red jambalaya because it is made with tomatoes.
 New Orleans style jambalaya includes tomatoes, whereas Acadiana style jambalaya usually does not.

 Acadiana style jambalaya originates from Louisiana's rural, low-lying swamp country where crawfish, shrimp, oysters, alligator, duck, turtle, boar, venison, nutria and other game were readily available.
 Any variety or combination of meats, including chicken or turkey, may be used to make jambalaya.
 Acadiana style jambalaya is known as "brown jambalaya" in the Greater New Orleans area (except for the lower Westbank where it can be found among some families); to folks from Acadiana it is simply known as "jambalaya".

-Southern Louisiana variation

 This video shows the difference between Creole and Cajun jambalaya.
 Jambalaya is made differently depending on the region and is inspired by French and Spanish cultures.

-Many people in the south, and typically in Louisiana, enjoy a simpler jambalaya style.
-This style is cooked the same as the Cajun style, but there are no vegetables.
-Many restaurants serve this style as opposed to the others, because it is more child-friendly, has a more consistent texture, and is easier to make.

-Jambalaya is considered by most Louisianans to be a filling but simple-to-prepare rice dish; gumbos, étouffées, and creoles are considered more difficult to perfect.
-Most often a long grain white rice is used in making jambalaya.